Suffragan bishop: United States

 Suffragan bishops are fairly common in larger dioceses of the Episcopal Church in the United States of America (ECUSA), but usually have no responsibility for a specific geographical part of a diocese.
 ECUSA is not within the jurisdiction of the English law that requires diocesan and suffragan bishops to be appointed as bishop to a specific place, and so suffragans are not given the title of any particular city within the diocese.
-For example, Bishop Barbara Harris was titled simply “Suffragan Bishop of Massachusetts”.
+For example, Barbara Harris, the first female bishop in the Anglican Communion, was titled simply Suffragan Bishop of Massachusetts.

 Coadjutor and assistant bishops are different episcopal offices than suffragan.
 A coadjutor is elected by a diocesan convention to become the diocesan bishop (also called "the ordinary") upon the ordinary's retirement.
 A suffragan is also elected by a convention, but does not automatically succeed the diocesan bishop.
 However a suffragan's office does continue in the diocese until he or she chooses to retire.
 An assistant bishop is appointed by the diocesan bishop, and his or her office ends when the ordinary who appointed her or him leaves office.